 Attorneys in open-record lawsuit aim to bar Arkansas firm

-An attorney for a northwestern Arkansas college says a motion to bar his firm from a Freedom of Information Act lawsuit against the school is harassment.
-The Arkansas Democrat-Gazette reports that attorneys for former Ecclesia College teacher and board member Jim Parsons filed a motion seeking to disqualify the school's attorney, Travis Story, and his firm from the lawsuit.
+An attorney for a northwestern Arkansas college said a motion to bar his firm from a Freedom of Information Act lawsuit against the school is harassment.
+Attorneys for former Ecclesia College teacher and board member Jim Parsons filed a motion seeking to disqualify the school's attorney, Travis Story, and his firm from the lawsuit, the Arkansas Democrat-Gazette reported.

 Add your comments below